• Skip to primary navigation

 7. Fill a large pot with enough water to cover to make the clear soup stock.
 We used approximately 4 litres of cold water.

-8. Boil at high heat for 30 minutes, then reduce to low heat.
-Continue with a slow, gentle simmer for 60 minutes on low heat.
+8. Bring Ching Bo Leung to high heat for 30 minutes, then reduce to a gentle simmer for 60 minutes until herbs are tender.

 Equipment